mchmarny/kpush/README.md

 	--tag gcr.io/${GCP_PROJECT_ID}/kpush-server:latest
 ```

-The build service is pretty verbose in output but aventually you should see something like this
+The build service is pretty verbose in output but eventually you should see something like this

 ```shell
 ID           CREATE_TIME          DURATION  SOURCE                                   IMAGES                      STATUS